tclssg/tclssg/README.md

 To use `ssg-tcl` you'll need Tcl 8.5 and Tcllib.

 Generates blogs.
 All blog entries have a sidebar.
+Relative links.
+Tags.
+HTML5.

 Usage
 -----